OleVik/grav-plugin-presentation/README.md

 ### Style-compilation

 Use a SCSS-compiler, like [LibSass](https://github.com/sass/libsass), eg. [node-sass](https://github.com/sass/node-sass) and compiled `scss/presentation.scss` to `css/presentation.css` in the theme-folder.
 For example: `node-sass --watch --source-map true scss/presentation.scss css/presentation.css`.
 Requires Node-modules to be installed first.

-## TODO

-- Consider blueprint addition to presentation.yaml for quick-linking

 ## Credits